JJ-Twigg/ADP-Capstone-Final-Link/READMEJosh.md

 reservation probably needs num of guests, so we not always booking single dialog box for tables could use some global css for all of them adding shift and salary, needs a new page where u select from db all emps. then select the one ur adding shift or salary for

+shift and salary, have to add way to select what emp to add shift or sal to